mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 }
 ```

 Passing parameters **by reference** using keyword **ref** is very useful when you need to get more than one **value-type** back from your function.
 Since functions are allowed to return only one value, programmers typically pass more parameters by reference as a way to return more values.
-Here is an example of a division function that returns success if the calculation is successful, but also returns the result of the division using the **rc** parameter that is passed **by-reference**.
+Here is an example of a division function that returns success if the calculation is successful but also returns the result of the division using the **rc** parameter that is passed **by-reference**.

 ```C#
 public bool Divide(double x, double y, ref double rc)